cits3007/cits3007.github.io/assets/labs/lab04-solutions.md

 Programs and commands in this lab are targeted at a Linux environment.
-Ideally, this should be the standard CITS3007 development environment, but they should work in any environment, based on a recent Linux distribution, in which you can obtain `root` privileges.
+Ideally, this should be the standard CITS3007 development environment, but they should work in any environment that is based on a recent Linux distribution and in which you can obtain `root` privileges.

 ## 1. `setuid`